A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 - Luxury cars such as Lamborghini and Mercedes witnessed a 40% growth annually

-- After the food safety scandal in China, demand in baby formula made outside of China rapidly increased.
+- After the food safety scandal in China, demand for baby formula made outside of China rapidly increased.

 - American cookies and common US foods